Venthe/Exploratory-Projects/togglz/README.md

 ### problems
 - if feature is set via annotations, one can not change default state by config
+- Bean configuration via feature toggle does not work

 ### not covered
 - state repository